serengia/Serengia/README.md

 - **Professional:** Remote Pair-Programming and collaboration, code review, mentoring, and effective communication skills across different cultures
 - **Coding best practices and principles:** DRY, KISS, YAGNI & SOLID principles

-My mission is to use my expertise to empower other people's dreams.
+My mission is to use my expertise to empower dreams.

 I am currently looking for my next job in Software Development.
 If you'd like to contact me about potential job opportunities, please send me a message or email at **jamesserengia@gmail.com**